-Cardiac Output is an excellent example of how the human heart does an efficient work for maintaining the human body.
+Cardiac Output is an excellent example to exhibit the efficiency of the human heart.
 It is related to the amount of blood pumped by the heart per minute.
-A normal CO would pump about five to six liters of blood per minute when a person is resting.
+A normal cardiac output would pump about five to six litres of blood per minute while a person is resting.

-- Heart rate refers to the number of times the heart beats every minute (bpm).
+- Heart rate: It refers to the number of times the heart beats per minute (bpm).

-- Stroke volume refers to the quantity of blood pumped out of the left ventricle with every heartbeat.
+- Stroke volume: It refers to the quantity of blood pumped out of the left ventricle with every heartbeat.